oracle/weblogic-toolkit-ui/documentation/1.1/content/release notes/_index.md

 - Bundling WebLogic Deploy Tooling 2.0.0.
 See [WDT release notes](https://github.com/oracle/weblogic-deploy-tooling/releases/tag/release-2.0.0) for details.
 - New Validate Model action that leverages WDT 2.0 changes to validate the model files and reports any validation errors it finds.
 - Updated Prepare Model action that leverages WDT 2.0 changes to improve model preparation for deploying with WebLogic Kubernetes Operator.
-- Added support for splitting the FMW (WebLogic or FMW Infrastructure) and WDT model images (aka. auxiliary images).
+- Added support for splitting the FMW (WebLogic or FMW Infrastructure) and WDT model images (also known as auxiliary images).
   - New Create Auxiliary Image action to create an auxiliary image.
   - New Push Auxiliary Image action to push an auxiliary image to an image registry.
 - New Update Operator action to apply changes such as a version upgrade to an existing WebLogic Kubernetes Operator installation.